GSA/digitalgov.gov/content/posts/2015-11-27-opm-wants-to-hear-from-you-by-december-9.md

 ---
+url: /2015/11/27/opm-wants-to-hear-from-you-by-december-9/
 date: 2015-11-27 1:00:16 -0400
-title: 'OPM Wants to Hear from You by December 9'
+title: OPM Wants to Hear from You by December 9
 summary: 'The Office of Personnel Management (OPM) is looking for agency subject matter experts (SMEs) to participate in an occupational study of the Public Affairs Series 1035.
 OPM is accepting&nbsp;SME submissions until Wednesday, December 9th.
 The study will review the &amp;#8220;current classification and qualification standards for public affairs work&amp;#8221; and allow OPM to make any revisions'
-authors: [andreanocesigritz]
+authors:
+  - andreanocesigritz
 categories:
   - Managing Digital
 tag: